Download This Bill in Microsoft Word format

 Indicates Matter Stricken

 Indicates New Matter

 Sponsors: Reps.
 Elliott, Bennett, Forrest, B. Newton, Martin, West, Atwater, Quinn, Long, Hamilton, Magnuson, Toole, Blackwell, Burns, W. Newton, Hill, McCoy, Bedingfield, Putnam, Erickson, Collins, G.R.
-Smith, Bannister, Cole, Forrester, Gagnon, Henderson, S. Rivers, Stavrinakis, Thayer, Tallon, Clary, Huggins and Allison
+Smith, Bannister, Cole, Forrester, Gagnon, Henderson, S. Rivers, Stavrinakis, Thayer, Tallon, Clary, Huggins, Allison and Mace

 Document Path: l:\council\bills\gt\5285cm17.docx